Better safe than sorry! We've compiled a few tips for your safety around campus.

 Each stop number corresponds with the approximate time the shuttle will be there (e.g., the shuttle goes to stop 8 at :08, :18, :28, :38, and :48 each hour).
 Please see the campus map and check "Shuttle Stops" for a complete list of each stop and stop times, approximately +/- 1 minute.

-- Consider Taking a RAD or Self Defense Class
+- Consider Taking a Self Defense Class

 - Lock Your Bikes